romulomarques/proteinGeometryData/README.md

 8. in the sbbu_t constructor (script 'sbbu.h'), change the argument of the function 'read_fbs' to the absolute path of the file 'df_train.py' (it was generated after running the step 7.).

-9. run run_fbs.py;
+9. run solvers/sbbu/run_fbs.py;

-Now, to generate tthe graphics, the researcher has to:
+Now, to generate the graphics, the researcher has to:

 10. run create_speedups.py;

-11. run all the cells from the python notebook 'analysis_dmdgp_HA9H.ipynb'.
+11. run all the cells from the python notebook analysis_dmdgp_HA9H.ipynb.